Hansmu/nodejs/README.md

 So for example `router.get('/add-product', isAuthenticated, isAllowed, getAddProduct);`

 `res.locals` is a group of parameters that exist only on the views that are rendered.

+`express-validator` can be used for validation. `validationResult`, that's imported, can be used to access the validation errors.
+You add the checks as middleware to the router endpoint.
+Async validation can be used by returning a promise.